pt9999/fixlang_minilib/doc/lib/text/string_ex.md

 Returns a substring extracted from a specified range from a string.
 If the specified range exceeds the string, it will be truncated to fit within the string.

+#### subarray: I64 -> I64 -> Array a -> Array a;

+Returns a subarray extracted from a specified range from an array.
+If the specified range exceeds the array, it will be truncated to fit within the array.

 #### starts_with: String -> String -> Bool;

 Checks if a string starts with the specified prefix.